JonSwallow/441/HW-10/README.md

 ## Problems
 I had hell with the slideshow at first I slept on it and totally reworked it using the W3 site as a reference.
+The Caps lock on during naming it is apparently not possible to change the file extension to lower case and expect GitHub to upload, as a result I added a one behind the usual naming convention to fix the break.
+Live page caps matters in the extension running it from the desktop in the browser it does not something to be careful for.

 ## Results
 ##### Example of workflow